signalfx/splunk-otel-android/README.md

 - `limitDiskUsageMegabytes(int)` :
   When disk buffering is enabled, this can be used to adjust the maximum amount of storage that will be used.
 Default = 25MB.
+- `sessionBasedSamplingEnabled(boolean)` :
+  Enables session ID based sampling for traces.
+Ratio must be set with `sessionBasedSamplingRatio`, as the default ratio includes all sessions.
+Sampling is only applied if the spans created via `SplunkRum` APIs are root spans.
+If a custom parent span context was created, then the sampling flag of the parent span is respected instead.
+- `sessionBasedSamplingRatio(double)` :
+  Set sampling ratio for session ID based sampling.
+This is a probability of a session being included between between 0.0 (all dropped) and 1.0 (all included).
+Default is 1.

 #### APIs provided by the `SplunkRum` instance: